-Writing / Eclipse Intel
+Writing / NetSuite

 What an LLM sees when it looks at an ERP